wp-plugins/playwire/readme.txt

 2. Example of admin playlist interface for Playwire
 3. Example of video preview on playlist interface for Playwire

+== Upgrade Notice ==
+Introducing the new Bolt Player!
+Greater device and cross-browser compatibility with a brand new look!
+Only upgrade if you are using Wordpress version 3.8 or higher.

 == Changelog ==

+= 1.0.2 =
+* Added Bolt Player 3.0 API Support
+* Renamed “Playlists” to “Video Galleries” to reduce confusion
+* Improved user experience for uploading videos and creating Video Galleries
+* Small bug fixes

 = 1.0.1 =
 * Fixed the video queries in the library so that it pulls in more relevant results